-Data tables are used to organize data in grids.
-Accessible tables need HTML markup that indicates the difference between header cells and data cells, and indicate the relationship between them.
+Data tables are used to organize data with a logical relationship in grids.
+Accessible tables need HTML markup that indicates header cells and data cells, and defines their relationship.
+Assistive technologies use this information to provide context to users.

 To make tables accessible, header cells must be marked up with